cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

-# Deploy a cloud application with Kubernetes

-You are the lead engineer of a startup that builds an application for recruiters to determine how much a given job applicant will be expected to be paid when they apply for a particular job.
-The application uses a machine learning model that has been trained on a set of confidential student data and employment records.
+You are the lead engineer of a startup that builds an application for recruiters to determine the salary a given job applicant will be expected to be paid when they apply for a particular job.

+The application uses a machine learning model:

+* This model has been trained with confidential student data.
+* This model is considered intellectual property of the company.

 The CEO of your company is trying to raise another round of funding for your startup and has asked you to set up a demo of the new version of your application.
-A link to the application running in the cloud will be provided to each investor that will allow them to try out the application, if they should desire.
-The CEO has expressed concerns around the trained model and uploading it to the cloud: they do not want the data to be inadvertently exposed or to put the company at risk.
-The CEO has given you access to the companies corporate cloud account with Google Cloud Platform and asks you to deploy the application using Google Kubernetes Engine.
+The CEO would like to provide a link to the new version of the application running in the Cloud to each potential investor in order to try out the application before it launches, if they want to.
+The CEO has expressed concerns around the machine learning model being use in the cloud environment: they do not wish to potentially expose any information that should remain confidential nor put the company at risk by uploading this to the cloud.

+You have the application code containing the trained model exposed as a REST service with authentication and a Dockerfile for building a Docker container containing the application code.
+The CEO has given you access to the company's corporate Cloud account with Google Cloud Platform and has asked you to deploy the application using Google Kubernetes Engine.

+For this task, you'll need to do the following:

+1. Build the image with Docker.
+2. Upload your image to an Google Container Reigstry.
+3. Launch the image using the Kubernetes cluster provided to you.
+4. Ensure that the container is running.

+To assist you in this task, we've provided you simplified instructions for running the container using Kubernetes that deploys a single instance of the application, enough for the required demo you'll make available to the potential investors.

 ## Task